reactjs/react.dev/content/docs/hooks-intro.md

 next: hooks-overview.html
 ---

-*Hooks* let you use state and other React features without writing a class.
+*Hooks* are a new addition in React 16.8.
+They let you use state and other React features without writing a class.

 ```js{4,5}
 import React, { useState } from 'react';